Why do charities need insurance?

 If you’re not sure what you need, tell us a little more about your charity or not-for-profit organisation.
 We’ll help you to build your quote and explore any other insurance needs.Build my cover

-Key types of insurance for charities
+What types of insurance do charities need?

-The difference between a charity and a non-profit?
+What’s the difference between a charity and a non-profit?